ariel-tchougang/mtc-backend-dev/README.md

-# mtc-backend-dev
-Code for MTC
+# This dev python repository is for backend developers.
+Last modified by: Ariel Tchougang